Key government initiatives to eradicate child labour in india

 3. Amendment to the Act (2016)

-- Prohibiting employment of children aged 5–14 years in all occupations
+- Prohibiting employment of children below 14 years of age in occupations and processes

 4. National Child Labour Project (NCLP)